 - The antibodies migrate and bind to the joint cartilage

 - Antibody-tagged cartilage is then targeted by macrophages

 - Macrophages release a powerful enzyme that breaks down collagen

 Continued exercise or movement within the damaged joint causes a cyclic acceleration of the inflammatory phase resulting in:

 The Complete Animal Joint Care Solution

-Complete Joint Care is the most comprehensive, natural Joint Formula available today.
+Complete Joint Care is the most comprehensive, natural Joint Formula available today for arthritis in cats and dogs.
 Complete Joint Care contains the proprietary Aliva® Joint Support Complex; key ingredients that work synergistically to control the events that allow joint damage to become a chronic destructive and debilitating disease.

 Breaking the Osteoarthritis Cycle

 Green Lipped Mussel Extract (GLME™) is a powerful and completely natural Cox-2 inhibitor that can block the cyclooxygenase pathway limiting the secretion of pro-inflammatory cytokines and adhesion molecules thus blocking the inflammatory threshold from being met.

 GLME and Type II Collagen have both demonstrated their ability to suppress the activation of Killer T-cells thereby greatly reducing the number of B-cell collagen specific antibodies that can attach to the cartilage surface